FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 {: vspace="0"}

 Signature (variable length):
 : The signature content and order are Signature=ECDSA(SHA256(PASN, CASN, NASN, SKI, Algorithm ID, Flags, Signature Length, Prefix, Prefix Length)), where the Signature Length is kept as 0, the Prefix is the IP address prefix which is encapsulated in the BGP UPDATE, i.e., NLRI, and only one prefix is used each time.
-When hashing and signing, the full IP address and IP prefix length are used, i.e., IPv4 uses 4 octets and IPv6 uses 16 octets.
+When hashing and signing, the full IP address and IP prefix length are used, i.e., IPv4 uses 4 octets, and IPv6 uses 16 octets.

 # FC-BGP UPDATE Messages {#fcbgp-update}